 B. California provisions.

 1. These regulations are applicable to all heavy-duty Otto-cycle methanol-fueled, ethanol-fueled, natural-gas-fueled and liquefied-petroleum-gas-fueled dedicated, dual-fuel and multi-fuel engines (and vehicles) except those engines derived from existing diesel engines.
 For any engine which is not a distinctly Otto-cycle engine nor derived from such, the Executive Officer shall determine whether the engine shall be subject to these regulations or alternatively to the heavy-duty diesel engine regulations, in consideration of the relative similarity of the engine's torque-speed characteristics and vehicle applications with those of Otto-cycle and diesel engines.
 Reference to dual-fuel vehicles or engines shall also mean bi-fuel vehicles or engines.
-For guidance on classifying 2021 and subsequent model heavy heavy-duty Otto-cycle engines, used in vehicles which normally exceed 33,000 pounds GVWR, based on primary intended service class, see 40 CFR §1036.140.
+For guidance on classifying 2021 through 2026 model heavy heavy-duty Otto-cycle engines, used in vehicles which normally exceed 33,000 pounds GVWR, based on primary intended service class, see 40 CFR §1036.140.

 2. References in the federal regulations to light-duty vehicles and light-duty trucks do not apply.